Skip to content

 5. When the DWORD file is created, rename it to NoLockScreen.

 6. Next, right-click on NoLockScreen and select the Modify options.
-Alternatively, you can just double-click this file to modify its value.
+Alternatively, you can double-click this file to modify its value.

 7. Type 1 in the Value data field, to disable the Windows lock screen and click on the OK button.

 8. That’s it!
 You have successfully disabled the lock screen on your Windows 11 PC.
-In case you want to enable it later, just change the Value data to 0.
+In case you want to enable it later, change the Value data to 0.

 5. Change the Icon Spacing on the Desktop

 Windows 11 is visually more appealing than Windows 10.
 If you want to enhance the cleanliness of your desktop, you can try increasing the spacing between the icons.
 If you have lots of icons on the desktop, you can try decreasing the space between icons to make your desktop cleaner.
-Whether you want to increase or decrease the icon spacing on your desktop, the following registry hack will help you do that.
+Whether you want to increase or decrease the icon spacing on your desktop, the following registry hack will help you.

 1. Open the Registry Editor, and navigate to the following location.